SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 - Rules focus only on high-confidence, clearly expressed patterns
 - Edge cases, ambiguity, and complex language are intentionally not handled at this stage
-- Responsibility for deeper interpretation is deferred to the transformer layer
+- Responsibility for deeper interpretation and further processing is deferred to the transformer layer

 Rules were constructed through targeted inspection of sectioned ICU notes, identifying common and generalisable phrasing patterns and translating them into regex-based rules.
 This process is guided by theory-guided clinical intuition and pattern recognition rather than dataset optimisation.
 The approach is intentionally constrained: